Skip to main contentSkip to main content

-Capital City Roofing
+Capital City Roofing performing roof maintenance and repairs

-Preventive Care
+Guide 03 · Preventive Care

-Roof Maintenance Checklist
+Roof Maintenance Checklist.

 5–10 yrs

-Added lifespan from regular maintenance
+added lifespan from regular maintenance

 80%

-Of premature roof failures are preventable
+of premature failures are preventable

-Average cost of annual maintenance vs. $10K+ for emergency repair
+annual maintenance vs. $10K+ emergency repair

-Spring Maintenance
+Spring maintenance.

 Post-winter assessment and storm preparation

-Summer Maintenance
+Summer maintenance.

 UV protection and ventilation check

-Fall Maintenance
+Fall maintenance.

 Pre-winter preparation and gutter maintenance

-Winter Maintenance
+Winter maintenance.

 Monitor for ice damage and emergency response

-Warning Signs That Need Immediate Attention
+Warning Signs

 Water stains on ceilings or walls